dhis2-sre/docker-wireguard-poc/README.md

-Root project works in regard to wireguard but Traefik doens't redirect to https properly.
+!!!Root project works in regard to wireguard but Traefik doens't redirect to https properly.
 However the project in the traefik folder does http to https redirect properly.
 Since this is a POC I'll leave it as is for now.